 No ticket to the game?
 Don’t sweat it.
 Located in the center of campus across from the stadium, The Quad is the place to be for all tailgating purposes.

 Throw on your best Crimson polo or a sundress and a pair of cowboy boots, load up a cooler full of beer and get to partying.
-Make sure someone’s grilling up some barbecue and you can get a TV for some Tide football, as this seat might be better than the nosebleeds.
+Make sure someone’s grilling up some barbecue and get a TV for some Tide football if you’re not going to the game, as this seat might be better than the nosebleeds.